ojalaw/Formula_One_Quiz/README.md

 This is the stage of the quiz where the user can choose 1 of three different difficulty levels in the quiz Rookie (easy), Seasoned Driver (medium) or Expert ~(hard).

 **Starting Light Procedure**
 This stage of the quiz is an animation used to try and enhance the users experience and bring real life Formula 1 into the quiz.
+Using CSS, I have created a set of racing starting lights that consist of circles and a rectangle.
+Once the difficulty level is selected, the lights should change colour from black to red with associated audio and once all of the lights are red, they will go out and a message will appear.

 **The Quiz**
 This is the stage of the quiz where the user is presented with the difficulty level of the quiz that they have selected.
 Each difficulty level consists of 10 questions, users have 15 seconds per question to answer before the timer runs out.
-If the timer runs out, the user has automatically recieved an incorrect answer for that question.
+If the timer runs out, the user has automatically received an incorrect answer for that question.
 The user has 4 answers to choose from, once the user has selected an answer, the quiz will load the next question after a short delay.
-The user will then be notified if they got the answer correct or not and also recieve a feedback message.
-There is a scoring system for each difficulty level, correct answers will be awarded with 1 point on Rookie difficaulty, 5 points on seasoned driver difficulty and 10 points on expert difficulty.
+The user will then be notified if they got the answer correct or not and also receive a feedback message.
+There is a scoring system for each difficulty level, correct answers will be awarded with 1 point on Rookie difficulty, 5 points on seasoned driver difficulty and 10 points on expert difficulty.

 **Completion**
-Once the quiz is finished, users will be presented with a page that tells the user how much they have scored in the quiz and gives them the option to submit their name to the leaderboard, their is also on option to return to the main menu, in this case, the intro box.
+Once the quiz is finished, users will be presented with a page that tells the user how much they have scored in the quiz and gives them the option to submit their name to the leaderboard, there is also an option to return to the main menu, in this case, the intro box.

+**Leaderboard**
+I have also included a leaderboard which stores users information using local storage.
+The leaderboard will display their name, score and rank.

 ### Symbology
 I have put alot of thought into the symbology of the site.
 For example, many of the design and animation aspects have been done to closely match what can be seen in Formula One today.
-As previously mentioned, the gogle font used is the same as in Formula One, the scoring system matches the way that racers are scored.
+As previously mentioned, the google font used is the same as in Formula One, the scoring system matches the way that racers are scored.
 The audio that features throughout the site is very similar to what would be heard during a race day.
-The starting light procedure proior to the quiz is what one would see prior to a race starting and the displayed score at the end mimics end of race celebrations.
+The starting light procedure prior to the quiz is what one would see prior to a race starting and the displayed score at the end mimics end of race celebrations.

 ### Accessibility